tpo/little_shell_scripts/README.md

 ### ansible-password-file-from-ansible.cfg-wrapper

-	usage: ANSIBLE_COMMAND_WITH_PASSWORD_FILE_FROM_ANSIBLE_CFG=[ansible-vault|ansible-playbook|ansible] ansible-password-file-from-ansible.cfg-wrapper [ansible_command_parameters]*'
+	usage: ANSIBLE_COMMAND_WITH_PASSWORD_FILE_FROM_ANSIBLE_CFG=[ansible-vault|ansible-playbook|ansible] ansible-password-file-from-ansible.cfg-wrapper [ansible_command_parameters]*
-	   echo '       ansible-password-file-from-ansible.cfg-wrapper --help'
+	       ansible-password-file-from-ansible.cfg-wrapper --help
-	   echo '       ansible-password-file-from-ansible.cfg-wrapper --clear'
+	       ansible-password-file-from-ansible.cfg-wrapper --clear

-	   echo
-	   echo  This is a wrapper for ansible commands.
-It will get echo "   the vault_password_file from ansible.cfg if the" echo "   latter exists and execute the ansible command with it." echo
+	   This is a wrapper for ansible commands.
+It will get the vault_password_file from ansible.cfg if the
+	   latter exists and execute the ansible command with it.

-	   echo "   ANSIBLE_COMMAND_WITH_PASSWORD_FILE_FROM_ANSIBLE_CFG contains the"
+	   ANSIBLE_COMMAND_WITH_PASSWORD_FILE_FROM_ANSIBLE_CFG contains the
-	   echo "   name of the ansible command to execute." echo
+	   name of the ansible command to execute.

-	   echo "   More precisely it will check if theres a ansible.cfg echo  in the same directory that the script has been called that echo  contains a line:
+	   More precisely it will check if there's a ansible.cfg in the same directory that the script has been called that contains a line:

-	   echo
-	   echo
+	       #vault_password_file = ansible/vault/file

 	   and if it does will: